It’s about your whānau this World Smokefree Day

 Become a smokefree role model for your children, tamariki and mokopuna

 Parents, whānau and caregivers can make positive changes to the environment children are growing up in, even if they smoke.
-Talking to their children about smoking and establishing smokefree rules like not smoking around children, keeping the house and car smokefree is a fantastic start and a step in the right direction to protecting their children.
+Talking to your children about smoking and establishing smokefree rules like not smoking around children, keeping the house and car smokefree is a fantastic start and a step in the right direction to protecting your children.

 World Smokefree Day also provides an opportunity to encourage and help those who want to quit smoking and support friends and whānau on their quit journey.